Daniel Hawkins, RR, 2009 will be included in the exhibit A Journey of Healing, Hope and Humanity

 Violins of Hope, A Journey of Heroism, Healing and Humanity

 An exhibition featuring the Violins of Hope will be open (and free) to the public at the Veterans Gallery at the Veterans Building in San Francisco.
-These remarkable instruments will be on view from January 17 – March 13, 2020.
 The violins share the stories of Jewish resistance fighters and tales of loss and reunification following the war.

 The exhibition will showcase a selection of approximately 20 violins from the collection of over 70 that were played by Jewish musicians during the Holocaust.
 Amnon Weinstein began collecting and restoring the violins more than 20 years ago, and the collection is dedicated to the 400 family members he lost in World War II.
 Since then, the instruments have been played by prominent musicians in venues worldwide, giving voice not only to the owners of the violins, but also to the millions of Jewish people who perished.